 I believe that sleep training doesn't have to be traumatic and that babies and children need to feel secure, safe and happy in order to sleep well.

 I offer personal and tailor made approaches, which address the specific reasons for each child�s sleeplessness.
-Although the solutions are gentle, they are highly effective and safe even for children who have health problems or learning differences.
+Although the solutions are gentle, they are highly effective and safe even for those who have health problems or learning differences.
 My methods are endorsed by the Foundation for the Study of Infant Deaths (FSID)

-Andrea's Latest Article
+Andrea's Latest Article - Fireworks and Babies Sleep

 Now that we're in November, we can look forward to the firework season.
 Coping with the bangs and vibrations of fireworks can be very difficult for some babies and young children and some of them will suffer sleep problems as a result.
 Sometimes the experience of being frightened by fireworks can lead to longer term sleep problems and not just disturbance on the noisy nights.